aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/15_misc.md

 COUNT id.s eps.r
 ~~~
 are used to preform calculations using the field on a grid id.s.
 SUM
-calculates the sum of the grid point values.
-MAX calculates the
+calculates the sum of the grid point values (in the output, SUM) and the
+integral over the unit cell (in the output, INTEGRAL).
+The latter is
+calculated as the sum of all grid points times the grid volume divided
+by the number of points.

-maximum value of all points on the grid.
-MIN calculates the minimum
+MAX calculates the maximum value of all points in the grid.
+MIN
-value.
-MEAN calculates the average value.
-COUNT counts the number of
+calculates the minimum value.
+MEAN calculates the average value of all
-elements that are greater than `eps.r`.
-If no `id.s` is given in the
+grid points.
+COUNT counts the number of elements that are greater than
+`eps.r`.
+If no `id.s` is given in the first four commands, then the
-first four commands, then the reference field is used, provided it is
-defined on a grid.
+reference field is used, provided it is defined on a grid.

 ### Benchmark Calculations on Fields (BENCHMARK) {#c2-benchmark}